Are We Witnessing the Death of Ironing?

 Over drinks, my friend told me a funny housekeeping story.
 She was hosting a dinner party for her family and decided to use a tablecloth she had inherited from her mother.
 Since they were not really the tablecloth type, when she dug the linen out of the closet, it was wrinkled.
 So she pulled out the ironing board and was plugging in the iron waiting for it to heat up when her child stopped her with a question: "What is that?!"

-Her kiddo was ten years old and in all that time had never once seen her mother iron.
+Her kiddo was 10-years-old and in all that time had never once seen her mother iron.
 While my friend was slightly chagrined by the situation, her child is undoubtedly not alone in never having seen an iron.
 While women (mostly) used to spend all day doing laundry and then another day ironing, these days most people rarely prioritize removing wrinkles.
 Who has time for it?

 Eschewing the iron is not really a new trend.
 Back in 2015, a writer at Bustle noted that millennials don't iron, and while her grandmother ironed diligently, her mother ironed a little less, and she didn't even own an iron.
 "Within two generations, the iron has disappeared pretty much entirely," the author wrote.
 That same year, The Guardian asked, "Is ironing a thing of the past?"
 The Guardian laid the death of ironing on the rise in trendy wrinkled clothing, or what they dubbed "fashion-enabled laziness."
 While pre-wrinkled clothing isn't trending right now, fashion-enabled laziness is very popular thanks to the rise of athleisure.
 These days coordinating sweatsuits, yoga pants, cut-offs, and cozy onesies are everywhere, which means people just don't need to iron that much anymore.